danielstern/Lisa/README.md

 // LISA: Warriors are mighty.
 I don't like warriors. brain.logic.scopeDown(warrior);
 // LISA: Knights are a kind of warrior.
-// Lisa is now thinking about knights.
+// Lisa is now thinking about knights!

 ```